 Universal Infant Free School Meals

-From September 2014, all children in Reception, year 1 and year 2 in England will be eligible for Universal Infant Free School Meals as part of the government’s new initiative.
+Since September 2014, all children in Reception, year 1 and year 2 in England are eligible for a Universal Infant Free School Meal.

 School meals will give your child a real appetite for learning and help them to achieve their full potential.
 They can enjoy delicious, healthy meals without the bills and the fuss of making packed lunches.